nodejs/node-addon-api/README.md

 and exception handling semantics with low overhead.

-There are three options for implementing addons: Node-API, nan, or direct use of internal V8, libuv and Node.js libraries.
-Unless there is a need for direct access to functionality which is not exposed by Node-API as outlined in [C/C++ addons](https://nodejs.org/dist/latest/docs/api/addons.html) in Node.js core, use Node-API.
+There are three options for implementing addons: Node-API, nan, or direct use of internal V8, libuv, and Node.js libraries.
+Unless there is a need for direct access to functionality that is not exposed by Node-API as outlined in [C/C++ addons](https://nodejs.org/dist/latest/docs/api/addons.html) in Node.js core, use Node-API.
 Refer to
 [C/C++ addons with Node-API](https://nodejs.org/dist/latest/docs/api/n-api.html)
 for more information on Node-API.

 Node-API is an ABI stable C interface provided by Node.js for building native addons.
-It is independent from the underlying JavaScript runtime (e.g. V8 or ChakraCore) and is maintained as part of Node.js itself.
+It is independent of the underlying JavaScript runtime (e.g. V8 or ChakraCore) and is maintained as part of Node.js itself.
 It is intended to insulate native addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without